-Every grocery retailer wants to sell you on the fact that they are the cheapest and that they alone can save you money.
+Every grocery retailer wants to sell you on the fact that they are the cheapest.
+That they alone can save you money.
 It seems to have been forgotten that there are certain foods worth paying more money for.
 And grocery stores may have traded their understanding of quality for their reputations for value.
 Add to this the constant stories about supermarkets pumping meat full of water to make it appear better.

 3 Foods Worth Paying More Money For

 Cheese also holds a significant advantage over other items.
-Whilst expensive core groceries like prime meat will act as the centerpiece for a meal, something like cheese can be used to improve a relatively lackluster piece.
-This makes it a naturally more affordable and justifiable expense, and one which pays off consistently, rather than acting as a luxury one-off treat.
+Whilst expensive core groceries like prime meat will act as the centrepiece for a meal; something like cheese can be used to improve a relatively lacklustre piece.
+This makes it a naturally more affordable and justifiable expense.
+One which pays off consistently, rather than acting as a luxury one-off treat.

-Customers are now willing to spend a bit more on their poultry if it comes with certain assurances about it’s production.
+Customers are willing to spend a bit more on their poultry if it comes with certain assurances about its production.
 There is, however, a fair amount of controversy surrounding how this influences the actual quality of the meat.
-Unlike with beef or pork, organic or humanely produced poultry is not immediately recognizable in it’s quality.
-Buying well-produced poultry, then, is as much an assertion regarding how we feel products should be made as quality is very important.
+Unlike with beef or pork, organic or humanely produced poultry is not immediately recognizable in its quality.
+Buying well-produced poultry, then; is as much an assertion regarding how we feel products should be made as the quality is very important.